dannescudero/F1GridPrediction/README.md

 ## List or Components
 - `F1 I.Rmd` R markdown code with all functions
 - `DataSetY.csv` Data Set of year Y with column values:
-    - <em> driver_id <em> drivers from the Y season;
+    - <em> driver_id: <em> drivers from the Y season;
-    - <em> constructor_id <em> constructor associated to the driver;
+    - <em> constructor_id: <em> constructor associated to the driver;
-    - <em> round <em> different races in the respective season, usually there are 22;
+    - <em> round: <em> different races in the respective season, usually there are 22;
-    - <em> grid <em> is a value from 1 to 20 that states the position on which the driver starts the race;
+    - <em> grid: <em> is a value from 1 to 20 that states the position on which the driver starts the race;
-    - <em> position <em> is the number indicates the result of the race, ranging from 1 to 20;
+    - <em> position: <em> is the number indicates the result of the race, ranging from 1 to 20;
-    - <em> status <em> explains the condition on which the drivers finalized the race.
+    - <em> status: <em> explains the condition on which the drivers finalized the race.
 The focus is around two main concerns: for finished drivers or if an incident was presented;
-    - <em> pos_gained <em> refers to the variable computed as position - grid.
+    - <em> pos_gained: <em> refers to the variable computed as position - grid.
 The value ranges from -19 to 19 and states the final number of places the driver gained/lost;
-    - <em> round_points <em> the points awarded according to the race result (different from the original FIA ones);
+    - <em> round_points: <em> the points awarded according to the race result (different from the original FIA ones);
-    - <em> accum_points <em> is the accumulated value of awarded points up to the ith race;
+    - <em> accum_points: <em> is the accumulated value of awarded points up to the ith race;
-    - <em> PI <em> is the Power Index which describes th epercentage of available points;
+    - <em> PI: <em> is the Power Index which describes th epercentage of available points;
-    - <em> PI_adj <em> is the Adjusted Power Index associated to the previous PI
+    - <em> PI_adj: <em> is the Adjusted Power Index associated to the previous PI